 We woke today to the fantastic news that American journalist, Danny Fenster, has been freed from prison in Myanmar.
 His crime?
 Being a journalist under a military dictatorship.
 Just last week, he was sentenced to 11 years for a series of charges, including incitement for spreading false or inflammatory information, and visa violations.
 He was due to face further charges relating to terrorism and sedition, which could have resulted in him spending the rest of his life in a Myanmar prison.
 To recap: his crime?
 Being a journalist under a military dictatorship.
 Also known as state hostage taking.

-The man on the tarmac
+BIll Richardson: The man on the tarmac

 The man meeting Danny Fenster on the tarmac at Yangon airport was not Secretary of State Anthony Blinken or US Ambassador to Myanmar, Thomas Vajda.
 It was Bill Richardson, former Governor of New Mexico, Secretary of Energy and UN Ambassador under Bill Clinton.

 To Americans who follow these things, this won’t be a surprise.
 Richardson has secured the release of countless Americans, specializing in state hostages – those held by rogue states like Myanmar.
 A growing number of countries, including Iran and Russia, seize westerners with the aim of embarrassing or exerting pressure on their government or securing other concessions, such as aid or medical equipment.
 To date, Richardson has negotiated the release of Otto Warmbier from North Korea, Xiyue Wang and Michael White from Iran and Josh Holt from Venezuela, to name just a few.
 There have been very many more.